Overview

 Limited support for non-HTTP protocols

 MockServer has been primarily designed to handle HTTP and HTTPS requests, which makes it a versatile tool for testing web applications.
 However, when it comes to non-HTTP protocols, its capabilities become limited.
 For example, protocols such as gRPC and WebSocket, which are widely used in real-time applications, are not supported in MockServer.
 This could be a significant limitation if your application heavily relies on these real-time, bidirectional communication protocols.
+Additionally, while MockServer can handle HTTP and HTTPS requests, its limitations might affect interactions with a web server serving static resources like HTML, CSS, and JavaScript, which are crucial for single page applications utilizing AJAX calls.

 Furthermore, while MockServer allows for updating expectations on-the-fly, its support for real-time updates and feedback during testing is not as robust as some might wish.
 This becomes particularly relevant in scenarios that require rapid adjustment of expectations based on ongoing test results or changing application states.